Allen County Public Library: Audio Reading Service

-Founded in 1979 as the Northeast Indiana Radio Reading Service (NEIRRS), the Audio Reading Service is a radio reading service for people who have visual, physical, learning, or language challenges to reading standard printed materials because of blindness, low-vision, a literacy issue, language barrier, or a physical condition.
-The service is for people with macular degeneration, diabetic retinopathy, arthritis, stroke, Parkinson's disease, and other conditions that affect reading traditional print.
-Under the leadership of library staff, volunteers read local news, grocery ads, cultural events, obituaries, and other features from area newspapers, plus nearly 80 magazines and other publications.
+Founded in 1979 as the Northeast Indiana Radio Reading Service (NEIRRS), the Audio Reading Service is a radio reading service for people with visual, physical, learning, language, or other disabilities and conditions that prevent them from reading printed materials.
+Under the leadership of library staff, volunteers read news and information from over 100 local and national newspapers, magazines, and other sources.

 Previously transmitted on an SCA broadcast, the Audio Reading Service can be heard on the HD Radio station 89.1 FM HD2, broadcast from Fort Wayne.
 HD Radios are loaned out at no cost by the library.
-In addition, the service is available via Alexa, podcast, live web streaming, the Sero mobile app, and TuneIn; as a secondary audio program (SAP-French) on PBS 39.4; and system-wide at select area healthcare facilities.
+In addition, the service is available via PBS Fort Wayne TV channel 39.6, podcast, on-demand listening and downloads, live web streaming, the Sero mobile app, and TuneIn, and system-wide at select area healthcare facilities.

 The Audio Reading Service broadcasts 24 hours a day, seven days a week, and reaches an estimated 80,000 individuals.
 It became a part of the Allen County Public Library in 2004 and changed its name to Audio Reading Service in 2015.
 It is a member of the International Association of Audio Information Services (IAAIS).

 WELT 95.7 FM

 WELT-LP is a non-commercial radio station, produced and delivered by members of the Fort Wayne community.
 From the studios at the downtown branch of the Allen County Public Library, WELT-LP's volunteers and staff promote programs with news about politics and community issues, plus music and entertainment performed by local, regional, and national artists in Fort Wayne venues.
+The station is an affiliate of the syndicated Pink Floyd program "Floydian Slip."